allentown521/saladict-desktop-docs/vitepress/en/docs/api/translate/chatglm.md

 The documentation content may be outdated.
 Please refer to the official Zhipu AI website for the most up-to-date information.
 :::

+>Saladict has been providing online translation services since version `V4.0.0`.
+You can directly access Zhipu AI through our platform. - just subscribe to our affordable credit plans, [learn more](https://saladict.net/en/pricing)

 ## Pricing

 Currently (March 2024), Zhipu AI offers 1 million tokens (valid for one month) when you first register an account.
 Additionally, after real-name verification, you receive 4 million tokens (valid for one month).
 You can check the specific time limits in the [Zhipu AI Open Platform Dashboard](https://maas.aminer.cn/usercenter/apikeys).